From me, Steve owner of this Website

 - Drink plenty of fluids.

-- Periodically suck on lollies, ice cubes or lemon ice, or drink lemon-flavoured water to increase saliva production, which will increase swallowing frequency.
+- Periodically suck on lollies, ice cubes or lemon ice, or drink lemon-flavored water to increase saliva production, which will increase swallowing frequency.

 - Minimise or eliminate foods that require chewing and eat more soft foods.